Saraswata kingdom: King Prithu, the son of Vena

 King Prithu was the son of King Vena, in the line of Kardama.
-His lineage is described at (12:58) as follows:- Virajas - Krittimat - Kardama - Ananga - Ativala - Vena.
-Descendants of Vena became the Nishadas who established themselves close to the Saraswati valley (in Rajasthan to the north of Anarta Kingdom in Gujarat).
-Those tribes that had the hills and the forests for their abode and practiced fishing and hunting as their chief occupation, as also those hundreds and thousands of others called the Mlechchhas, residing on the Vindhya mountains were all the descendants of Vena.
+His lineage is described at (12:58) as follows: Virajas – Krittimat – Kardama – Ananga – Ativala – Vena.
+Descendants of Vena became the Nishadas who established themselves close to the Saraswati valley (in Rajasthan to the north of Anarta kingdom in Gujarat).
+Those tribes that had the hills and the forests for their abode and practiced fishing and hunting as their chief occupation, as also those hundreds and thousands of others called the Mlecchhas, residing on the Vindhya mountains were all the descendants of Vena.
 However Prithu became a great king.
 Clad in mail, armed with scimitars, bows and arrows, and well-versed in the science of weapons, he was fully acquainted with the Vedas and their branches.
 Sukra, the great scholar of Brahma-knowledge, became his priest.
 The Valakhilyas became his counsellors, and the Saraswatas his companions.
 The great and illustrious Rishi Garga became his astrologer (12:58).

 Prithu, the royal son of Vena, gave unto the Sutas the lands lying on the eastern sea-coast (Anga and Vanga), and unto the Magadhas the country since known as Magadha.
 Sutas and Magadhas were till then bards and panegyrists in royal courts.
 Prithu made the land levelled for making roads.
 Vena’s son removed the rocks and rocky masses lying all around.
 He cultivated 17 kinds of crops for producing food (12:58).